In the land of Norwegians

 Nightlife: Ye Olde Opera House performs several plays a year.
 507-498-5859.

-There's camping in Trollskogen Park, on the southwest edge of town (children will enjoy swimming at the new Aquatic Center).
-In Caledonia, there's an Americinn, 507-725-8000.
+Accommodations: There's camping in Trollskogen Park, on the southwest edge of town (children will enjoy swimming at the Aquatic Center), 507-498-5221.

 Go in early morning or late afternoon, when sunlight slants across the undulating landscape.